DennisD2/tomorrow/src/morrow/sa9054-info.md

 - rearrange MeasureAmplWithFreq with if vbwmode/rbwmode

 ## Todos
+- GetRBWwide() is reimplemented correctly, but the code then fails.
+Correct this.
 - Make dd_readEngineStatus() original again(find out original name and make code use vi* only)
 - Fix Error mapping ENG->SW domain
 - Check all "DD XXX" and "TODO" notes and solve the issues